Pathfinder - Investigator Handbook

 - Resurgent Transformation: A fantastic way to keep yourself alive, but the 100gp material component cost will add up quickly if you use it every day.

-- Twin Form: Unique to Alchemists, twin form lets you get away with some serious shenigans.
-Create a twin and send it to scout ahead, set of traps, or distract a monster.
+- Twin Form: Unique to Alchemists (and Ingestigators because they share a spell list), twin form lets you get away with some serious shenanigans.
+Create a twin and send it to scout ahead, set off traps, or distract a monster.
 Send your twin into a dangerous combat, let it die, then run into the fight after the twin dies at full health and ready to win the day.
 The rounds/level duration doesn't let you do a lot, but that's probably for the best.

 - Inspired (+1): If you didn't take the Combat Inspiration talent, this replicates its effect.
 If you did take Combat Inspiration, you get the normal effect plus you apply double the amount rolled as damage.
 Be sure to pick up options to improve your Inspiration: Amazing Inspiration, Tenacious Inspiration, and the Half-Elf alternate favored class bonus are all great choices.